TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-5.md

 The same argument can be made against writing the most optimal vanilla JS DOM update routines.
 Do it the easy way by describing what you want and letting React figure out how to update the DOM.
 I'm also starting to appreciate the separation of concerns that is the natural outcome of breaking the problem down into separate React components.
 If I get it right, I can use existing components for the pieces that aren't directly related to managing an enormous grid.

 ## The Plan

+I'm going to start with react-window, replace it's data binding interface and integrate SlickGrid's paged scrolling approach.
+I'm not going to start with a fork of react-window.
+Once I've changed the interface, any changes I make will never be merged back.

+I'm going to use this as a learning experience.
+I'll port the parts of react-window I want to keep to TypeScript.
+I also want to update the implementation to [modern React with Hooks](https://react.dev/blog/2023/03/16/introducing-react-dev#going-all-in-on-modern-react-with-hooks).